Bulk viscosity in strong and electroweak matter: Results and discussion

-We notice that different than the temperature dependence (top panel), here the dependence of QCD $\zeta$ on $\rho$ is very structured, i.e. a non-monotonic dependence.
+We notice that different than the temperature dependence (top panel), here the dependence of QCD $\zeta$ on $\rho$ is very structured, i.e., a non--monotonic dependence.
 At least, there are four domains to be distinguished.
-The first one is the hadron-QGP phase (Hadron-QGP).
+The first one is the hadron--QGP phase (Hadron--QGP).
 This region spans over $\rho\lessapprox 100~$GeV/fm$^3$.
 In the second phase, $\zeta$ reaches another maximum.
 Here, $\rho$ covers up to $\sim 5\times 10^7~$GeV/fm$^3$.
-Accordingly, it would be assumed that this domain combines QCD and EW eras (QCD).
+Accordingly, it would be assumed that this domain combines QCD and EW phases (QCD).
 The third phase seems to form an asymmetric parabola (EW), where the focus is likely positioned at the corresponding critical energy density, $\rho_c\simeq 10^{12}~$GeV/fm$^3$.
-The fourth region shows a rapid increase in $\rho$ emerging from non-continuous point.
+The fourth region shows a rapid increase in $\rho$ emerging from non--continuous point.
 It seems very likely that asymmetric parabola can be constructed in each region.

-First, Hadron-QGP is characterized by a rapid increase in $\zeta$, i.e. $\zeta\eqsim 1~$GeV$^3$, at $\rho\simeq 1~$GeV/fm$^3$.
+First, Hadron-QGP is characterized by a rapid increase in $\zeta$, i.e., $\zeta\eqsim 1~$GeV$^3$, at $\rho\simeq 1~$GeV/fm$^3$.
 This is then followed by a slight increase in $\zeta$.
 For example, at $\rho\simeq 100~$GeV/fm$^3$, $zeta$ becomes to $\sim130~$GeV$^3$.
 One could estimate that the hadron phase would be defined by $\rho\lessapprox 0.5~$GeV/fm$^3$ \cite{Tawfik:2004sw,Tawfik:2004vv}, at which $\zeta\lessapprox 0.5~$GeV$^3$.
-On the other hand, QGP is accommodated, at $0.5\lessapprox \rho \lessapprox 100~$GeV/fm$^3$, i.e. much wider $\rho$ than the hadron phase.
+On the other hand, QGP is accommodated, at $0.5\lessapprox \rho \lessapprox 100~$GeV/fm$^3$, i.e., much wider $\rho$ than the hadron phase.
 An essential conclusion could be drawn now.
 Over this wide range of $\rho$, the bulk viscosity is obviously not only finite but large, which could be alligned with the RHIC discovery of strongly correlated QGP \cite{Ryu:2017qzn,Heinz:2011kt,Gyulassy:2004zy}.